Brightlink01/printf/README.md

-this a project done to create our own printf function with collaboration with Tsedal and Wastna
+this project is about creating our own printf function. this projected is created with collaboration of Tsedal and Wastna